shinshinsakasaka/shinshinsakasaka.github.io/index.md

 <img class="profile-picture" src="profile.jpg">

 Hello!
-I am a master's student majoring in at Nagoya University, Japan.
+I am a master's student majoring in information science at Nagoya University, Japan.
 I have also worked as a research intern at [CRAI-CIS lab](https://crai-cis.aalto.fi/), Aalto Universiy.

+You can download my CV [here](CV_online.pdf)

 ## Research Interest